boazbk/tcs/lec_06_loops.md

 Of course this does not really restrict the power of Google-conforming Python programs, since every Python program can be transformed to an equivalent one that satisfies this requirement.
 In fact, many programming languages have automatic programs known as [linters](https://www.pylint.org/)  that can detect and sometimes modify the program to fit certain standards.

 The following solved exercise is an example of that.
-We will define the notion of a _well-formed program_ and show that every NAND++ program can be transformed into an equivalent one that is well formed.
+We will define the notion of a _well-formed program_ and show that every NAND-TM program can be transformed into an equivalent one that is well formed.

 ::: {.definition title="Well-formed programs" #wellformeddef}
-We say that an (enhanced or vanilla) NAND++ program $P$ is _well formed_ if it satisfies the following properties:
+We say that an (enhanced or vanilla) NAND-TM program $P$ is _well formed_ if it satisfies the following properties:

 * Every reference to a variable in $P$ either has the form `foo` or `foo_123` (a _scalar variable:_ alphanumerical string starting with a lowercase letter and no brackets) or the form `Bar[i]` or `Bar_12[i]` (an _array variable_ alphanumerical string starting with a capital letter and ending with `[i]`).